Lalitshaktawat/biostudio-installation-documents/biocolabsdk.md

 ## Settings

-For initial use, you should configure your tokens in the 'User Settings' page by following these step:
+For initial use, you should configure your tokens in the `User Settings` page by following these step:
 **Step 1**: Click on your avatar.
-**Step 2**: Select 'User Settings'.
+**Step 2**: Select `User Settings`.
 **Step 3**: Configure the following tokens:

 - **Bioflex API Key**: a public Bioflex token used to access data from the BioTuring public database.
-  To obtain a Bioflex token, you can directly submit a request by following the instruction provided under the 'Bioflex API Key' box.
+  To obtain a Bioflex token, you can directly submit a request by following the instruction provided under the `Bioflex API Key` box.
 - **Talk2Data API Key**: a token that allows access to the Talk2Data Ecosystem.
 - **BBrowserX Private Server**: a domain that enables access BBrowserX on your private server.
 - **BBrowserX Private API Key**: an API token to access BBrowserX on your private server.